Mfaj-cod/Preprocessing-Task-1/READme.md

 8.Can preprocessing affect model accuracy?

 => Absolutely, Preprocessing quality of data is one of the main factors in models's predicting accuracy.

+to regenerate the processed data and plots:
+run: python preprocess_data.py